Weight Loss

 Amylin Receptor Activation

-Amylin receptors are heterodimers formed by the calcitonin receptor (CTR) complexed with receptor activity-modifying proteins (RAMPs).
-Cagrilintide binds these receptors in the area postrema and nucleus of the solitary tract (NTS) in the hindbrain, regions that integrate peripheral satiety signals.
-This activation reduces meal size and promotes early termination of feeding [1].
+The receptors themselves are heterodimers — calcitonin receptor (CTR) paired with receptor activity-modifying proteins (RAMPs).
+Cagrilintide binds them in two key hindbrain areas: the area postrema and the nucleus of the solitary tract (NTS).
+These are the regions that process "I'm full" signals from your gut.
+Activate them, and you eat smaller meals and stop eating sooner [1].

 Gastric Emptying & Glucagon Suppression